jmvuilla/jmvuilla.github.io/_posts/2020-09-16-Using CNNs on non-image data.md

-# Transfer Learning &amp Using CNNs on non-image data
+# Transfer Learning and Using CNNs on non-image data

 In the first chapter of "Deep Learning for Coders with fastai & PyTorch" from Jeremy Howard & Sylvain Gugger (see <https://www.oreilly.com/library/view/deep-learning-for/9781492045519/>), the authors are introducing various concepts ranging from the history of neural networks, AI frameworks, GPUs, a cat vs. dog binary classification example, positioning of AI vs. Machine Learning vs. Deep Learning, underfitting vs. overfitting, training-validation-test sets, etc.